arbor-sim/arbor/doc/concepts/labels.rst

     A scalar of given value.

+.. label:: (pi)

+    A scalar expression representing the pi constant.

 .. label:: (distance scale:real loc:locset)

     The minimum distance to points within the locset ``loc``.
 The scaling parameter  ``scale`` has unit :math:`{\mu m}^{-1}`